tjiiv-cprg/MonoRUn/README.md

 python train.py configs/kitti_multiclass.py --gpu-ids 0 1
 ```

 where  `--gpu-ids 0 1` specifies the GPU IDs.
 In the paper we use two GPUs for distributed training.
 The number of GPUs affects the mini-batch size.
 You may change the `samples_per_gpu` option in the config file to vary the number of images per GPU.
+If you encounter out of memory issue, add the argument `--seed 0 --deterministic` to save GPU memory.

 To train with LiDAR supervision: